David-Mahoney/Unicycler_remove_overlaps/README.md

 ### Arguments:
 - input_graph.gfa: The input graph in GFA format
 - overlap_length: The overlap lenth to remove between segments/nodes/unitigs, variable length overlaps not supported
-    - If you do want to allow trimming to zero, set overlap_length to one less than the graph overlap length
+    - If you do want to disallow trimming to zero, set overlap_length to one more than the graph overlap length

 ### Output:
 - a log including how many nucleotides were removed from each segment will be written to stdout